DNACHUNKER: Learnable Tokenization for DNA Language Models: Pre-training Details

 \section{Pre-training Details}

-Table \ref{tab:pretraining_details} summarizes the pretraining setup of \modelname{}, including dataset specifications, optimization strategy, and masking details.
-The model is trained on the Enformer study splits, covering 34,021 genomic segments with a maximum sequence length of $2^{13}$ (8,192 bp), amounting to approximately 35 billion base pairs in total.
-To ensure scalability across different context lengths, we adopt a constant token budget of $2^{20}$ tokens per batch.
-This results in dynamically adjusted batch sizes depending on the sequence length: for instance, sequences of length 1,024 are processed in batches of 1,024, whereas long sequences of length $2^{17}$ (131k) are trained with a reduced batch size of 8.
+Table~\ref{tab:pretraining_details} summarizes the pretraining setup of \modelname{}, including dataset specifications, optimization strategy, masking details, and the repeat-downweighting protocol.
+We pretrain on the GRCh38/hg38 human genome using the curated 16k-window BED splits from the Enformer study, with sequences sampled at a fixed length of $2^{13}$ (8{,}192~bp).
+Each training step processes a token budget of $2^{20}$ tokens (per-device batch size of $32 \times 8{,}192$ tokens across $4$ GPUs), and training proceeds for $50{,}000$ optimizer steps, corresponding to roughly $52$ billion processed base pairs.

+Optimization is performed with the AdamW optimizer \citep{adamw}, using a peak learning rate of $1.25{\times}10^{-4}$, $\varepsilon = 1{\times}10^{-8}$, and weight decay of $0.01$.
+We adopt a Warmup–Stable–Decay (WSD) schedule with $20\%$ warmup, a stable plateau, and $20\%$ linear decay; gradients are clipped to a global norm of $1.0$.
+To balance the effective learning rate across the chunked stages of the model, we further apply a stage-wise learning-rate rule that scales each stage's LR by $\sqrt{B_s/B_{\text{ref}}} \cdot \sqrt{D_{\text{ref}}/D_s}$ to compensate for the differing batch and width of intermediate chunked representations.
+Pretraining is run in bfloat16 mixed precision.

+For the differentiable chunking module, we set target retention ratios of $0.33$ at stage 1 and $0.33$ at stage 2, regularized by a compression-ratio auxiliary loss with weight $0.05$ that pulls each stage toward its target budget.

-Optimization is performed with the Adam optimizer \citep{kingma2014adam}, using $\beta_1 = 0.95$ and $\beta_2 = 0.9$, and a learning rate of $7 \times 10^{-4}$ following a cosine decay schedule.
-Pretraining follows a masked language modeling objective with 15\% of input tokens selected for corruption: 80\% of these are replaced with a \texttt{[MASK]} token, 10\% with a random base, and 10\% left unchanged.
-This bi-directional masking scheme encourages the model to leverage both local and global dependencies within DNA sequences while learning robust, context-aware representations.
+Pretraining follows a masked language modeling objective with $15\%$ of input nucleotides selected for corruption: $80\%$ of these are replaced with a \texttt{[MASK]} token, $10\%$ with a random base, and $10\%$ left unchanged.
+Because raw human DNA contains a large fraction of repetitive elements (LINEs, SINEs, LTRs, simple/low-complexity repeats), naively weighting all positions equally biases the loss toward easy-to-memorize repetitive motifs and away from informative regulatory and coding regions.
+To counter this, we use a per-token loss-reweighting scheme driven by the UCSC RepeatMasker annotation \texttt{rmsk.hg38}~\citep{repeatmasker}: non-repeat nucleotides receive weight $1.0$, while every RepeatMasker-annotated position is downweighted to $0.1$.
+The weights are computed per sampled window via a pre-built repeat index, propagated through the collator alongside the padded inputs, and consumed by a weighted cross-entropy loss only at training time.
+This bidirectional, repeat-aware masking scheme encourages the model to leverage both local and global dependencies within DNA sequences while focusing capacity on biologically informative, non-repetitive regions.